thevoid12/braincells/os/virtualization.md

 | **Networks**      | Isolated virtual networks connecting containers (bridge, host, overlay, etc.).  |

 - disadvantage of container are all application shares the same os. so if os fails everything crashes and very application uses the same os since os layer is common. which can be an disadvantage if you want os level isolation

+- we can combine vms+ containers set up multiple vms on top of hypervizors and run containers in them
+- these containers are orcastrated using technology like kubernetes